Kauzok/AmpV2/README.md

   - Fix effect shaking when running into objects
   - Fix not being able to exit ability if remaining charges are left
   - Watch out for "received networktransform data for object that doesn't exist error"
-  - Make momentum cancel on early exit
+  - Make momentum cancel on early exit in multiplayer
   - Doesn't work correctly on clients?
 Look into it.
 - Pulse Leap
   - Adjust exit animation